-A. Direct appropriate staff to respond to fire area.
+II IF ALARM SOUNDS FROM ELSEWHERE IN THE BUILDING A. Direct appropriate staff to respond to fire area.
 B. Direct remaining staff in securing unit by putting residents into rooms, closing windows/doors, clearing halls, etc. C. Once unit is secured direct staff to make rapid rounds, checking on and reassuring residents.
 D. Upon hearing page indicating that alarm has originated from an area that evacuates to your particular unit, direct staff in preparing to receive residents by clearing space for arriving residents.
 Position one staff member at the entrance to the unit to direct staff arriving with evacuated residents to appropriate areas of receiving unit.
 E. Ensure initial care of residents who have been evacuated to your NURSING DIRECTOR/SUPERVISOR A. Upon activation of the fire alarm, report immediately to the fire scene and ensure that nurse in charge of the fire area is carrying out his/her responsibilities.
 B. If the fire has not been extinguished, establish a Control Station at the nearest nurse's station.
 If the fire is in a nonresident area, establish Control Station at the front lobby.
 C. Send additional staff to the fire area, if necessary.

-D. Ensur being ev re adequate staffing of other areas of the building, especially the area to which the residents are racuated. y that each unit/department from the fire area has accounted for all residents/staff.
-Report residents along with any changes in conditions.
-The Command Post is with the Fire Chief F. Keep the non-fire areas informed of the situation, as applicable.
-G. Notif y off duty staff (Administration, Maintenance) as appropriate.
-H. Ensur re residents' charts have been removed to a safe area.
+D. Ensure adequate staffing of other areas of the building, especially the area to which the residents are being evacuated.
+E. Verify that each unit/department from the fire area has accounted for all residents/staff.
+Report results to the Command Post, along with any changes in conditions.
+The Command Post is with the Fire Chief.
+F. Keep the non-fire areas informed of the situation, as applicable.
+G. Notify off duty staff (Administration, Maintenance) as appropriate.
+H. Ensure residents' charts have been removed to a safe area.